-In December 2004, the Financial Accounting Standards Board ("FASB") issued Statement Number 123 ("FAS_123(R)"), Share-Based Payments, which is effective for the reporting period beginning on January 1, 2006.
-The statement will require us to recognize compensation expense in an amount equal to the fair value of share-based payments such as stock options granted to employees.
-We have the option to either apply FAS 123 (R) on a modified prospective method or to restate previously issued financial statements, and chose to utilize the modified prospective method.
-Under this method, we are required to record compensation expense (as previous awards continue to vest) for the unvested portion of previously granted awards that remain outstanding at the date of adoption.
+In December 2004, the Financial Accounting Standards Board issued Statement Number 123 ("FAS 123 (R)"), Share-Based Payments, which is effective for the reporting period beginning on January 1, 2006.
+The statement will require the Company to recognize compensation expense in an amount equal to the fair value of share-based payments such as stock options granted to employees.
+The Company has the option to either apply FAS 123 (R) on a modified prospective method or to restate previously issued financial statements, and chose to utilize the modified prospective method.
+Under this method, the Company is required to record compensation expense (as previous awards continue to vest) for the unvested portion of previously granted awards that remain outstanding at the date of adoption.
 The impact of adopting this statement is expected to increase our expense by approximately \$30,000 in 2006.